Game show: 1960s–1970s

 Game shows remained a fixture of American daytime television through the 1960s after the quiz show scandals.
 Lower-stakes games made a slight comeback in daytime in the early 1960s; examples include Jeopardy! which began in 1964 and the original version of The Match Game first aired in 1962.
 Let's Make a Deal began in 1963 and the 1960s also marked the debut of Hollywood Squares, Password, The Dating Game, and The Newlywed Game.

 Though CBS gave up on daytime game shows in 1968, the other networks did not follow suit.
 Color television was introduced to the game show genre in the late 1960s on all three networks.
 The 1970s saw a renaissance of the game show as new games and massive upgrades to existing games made debuts on the major networks.
-The New Price Is Right, an update of the 1950s-era game show The Price Is Right, debuted in 1972 and marked CBS's return to the game show format in its rural purge.
+The New Price Is Right, an update of the 1950s-era game show The Price Is Right, debuted in 1972 and marked CBS's return to the game show format in its rural purge, a shift toward programming that would appeal to wealthier, suburban audiences.
 The Match Game became "Big Money" Match Game 73, which proved popular enough to prompt a spin-off, Family Feud, on ABC in 1976.
 The $10,000 Pyramid and its numerous higher-stakes derivatives also debuted in 1973, while the 1970s also saw the return of formerly disgraced producer and game show host Jack Barry, who debuted The Joker's Wild and a clean version of the previously rigged Tic-Tac-Dough in the 1970s.
 Wheel of Fortune debuted on NBC in 1975.
 The Prime Time Access Rule, which took effect in 1971, barred networks from broadcasting in the 7–8 p.m. time slot immediately preceding prime time, opening up time slots for syndicated programming.
 Most of the syndicated programs were "nighttime" adaptations of network daytime game shows.
 These game shows originally aired once a week, but by the late 1970s and early 1980s most of the games had transitioned to five days a week.
+These new game shows of the 1970s were noted for their broad, raucous and lowbrow environments, drawing scorn from industry critics; Price, Match Game and Feud developer Mark Goodson resented the poor reputation his games had brought him in the industry while noting he was proud of the commercial success they brought.